zach030/tycho-protocol-sdk/testing/README.md

 ## Prerequisites

-- Latest version of our indexer, Tycho.
-Please contact us to obtain the latest version.
-Once acquired, place it in a directory that is included in your system’s PATH.
+- Latest version of our tycho-indexer binary, placed in a directory that is included in your system’s PATH.
+Ask us for the binary, or follow [these instructions](https://github.com/propeller-heads/tycho-indexer/tree/main/tycho-indexer#build-tycho-indexer-binary) on our tycho-indexer repo.
-- Access to PropellerHeads' private PyPI repository.
-Please contact us to obtain access.
 - Docker installed on your machine.
 - [Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)
   and [AWS cli](https://aws.amazon.com/cli/) installed